 LinkedIn provides a common ground for professionals to connect and interact in a safe environment.
 It allows for real relationship building and as a result, powerful sales potential.

-The numbers supporting social selling are impressive with 78% of salespeople using social media outselling their non-social contemporaries.
+The numbers supporting social media prospecting are impressive with 78% of salespeople using social media outselling their non-social contemporaries.
 It’s a massive opportunity that’s worth serious consideration, but requires careful planning.

 Here are 5 steps to set you off on the right path: